trejkev/natural_language_processing_course/Project/README.md

 ## Results

-There were taken a total of 22475, where 17980 reviews for training purposes, and 4495 for testing purposes, and with this very short sample, it was possible to create a classifier using a _Support Vector Classifier_, and after some characterization trials to detect that using _Radial Basis Function_, with C equals to 10 and gamma equals to 0.1, can guarantee an accuracy of about 60.8%, which means, there seems to be a pattern that all the impactful reviewers follow when adding a review, and the classifier is being capable to detect it correctly 60.8% of the times.
+Creating a classifier with a Support Vector Classifier (SVC) based on a sample of 22,475 reviews is an impressive feat, especially given the constraints you faced with large datasets.
+The division into 17,980 training reviews and 4,495 testing reviews allows for a robust evaluation of the model's performance.

+The use of a Radial Basis Function (RBF) kernel with specific parameters (C=10, gamma=0.1) showcases the effectiveness of the classifier.
+Achieving an accuracy of approximately 60.8% suggests that there is a discernible pattern among impactful reviewers when adding a review, and the classifier is successfully identifying this pattern more than half of the time.

+It's worth noting that a 60.8% accuracy rate is meaningful, especially considering the complexity and variability in language use.
+The classifier's ability to capture patterns in impactful reviews is promising, and further optimizations or feature engineering could potentially enhance its performance.

     Accuracy  [(TP+TN)/ALL]: 0.6075639599555062
     Precision [TP/(TP+FP)] : 0.558104550582926